Computer Graphics Zines

 The perfect cheat sheet for all technical artists in the Computer Graphics industry.
 It is useful for experienced artists, for which the zines can serve as a fast reminder of key concepts, without spending time searching for a specific formula in videos or linear algebra books.
-It is also useful for beginners who want to understand the ideas for the first time.
+It is also useful for beginners who want to understand these ideas for the first time.

 Download and read it on your device or print it as a real physical book!
 You will find explanations of concepts such as vectors, matrices, trigonometry functions, curves, and many more!
 Each concept is carefully distilled to the most essential and important information on just a single page.